LCOGT/banzai-nres/docs/banzai_nres/wavelength-solution.rst

 NOTE: NRES wavelength calibrations are in *vacuum wavelengths*.

-Our line list is the ThAr atlas from ESO which was fetched from http://www.eso.org/sci/facilities/paranal/instruments/uves/tools/tharatlas.html on August 27 2020.
+Our line list is the ThAr atlas from ESO which was fetched from http://www.eso.org/sci/facilities/paranal/instruments/uves/tools/tharatlas.html on 27 August 2020.
 We converted the air wavelengths to vacuum wavelengths using the original 1966 Edlen Equation (Murphy et al. 2007, DOI 10.1111/j.1365-2966.2007.11768.x).

 Wavelength calibration metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Metrics characterizing the quality of the wavelength solution.
+BANZAI-NRES calculates metrics characterizing the quality of the wavelength solution.
 The metrics are only calculated on features that are matched to lines in the catalog.
 Features are matched to the closest feature in the line list and then outliers/non-matches are rejected using sigma clipping.
-The header keywords with that contain the metrics and rule-of-thumb values for good wavelength calibrations are included in the list below.
+The header keywords that contain the metrics and rule-of-thumb values for good wavelength calibrations are included in the list below.

 - 'SIGLAM': Standard deviation of measured wavelengths - line list wavelengths in Angstroms.